sahithyandev/s1/src/content/docs/properties-of-materials/mechanical-properties/03-definitions.md

 ### Linear elastic materials

-When elastic deformation portion in stress-strain diagram is straight line.
+When elastic deformation portion in stress-strain diagram is a straight line.

 #### Young's modulus (aka Elastic modulus)